Nikon D500 vs P900

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Nikon P900 Manual.
+In contrast, the P900 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P950.
+Further information on the features and operation of the D500 and P900 can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Nikon P900 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D500 or the Nikon P900 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.